encode/django-rest-framework/docs/tutorial/4-authentication-and-permissions.md

 Then, add the following property to **both** the `SnippetList` and `SnippetDetail` view classes.

     permission_classes = (permissions.IsAuthenticatedOrReadOnly,)

-**TODO: Now that the permissions are restricted, demonstrate using HTTP basic authentication with curl requests**

 ## Adding login to the Browseable API